koenrane/KR-new-site/content/import/a-certain-formalization-of-corrigibility-is-vnm-incoherent.md

 To ask otherwise is to demand VNM-incoherence over final state lotteries.

-Questions.

-- What if, instead of rewarding the agent for the final state, we reward it for the final state-action?
+> [!question] What if, instead of rewarding the agent for the final state, we reward it for the final state-action?
-  - As far as I can tell, the analysis goes through all the same; the agent must now be corrigible with respect to more policies, and the same incoherence arises.
+> As far as I can tell, the analysis goes through all the same; the agent must now be corrigible with respect to more policies, and the same incoherence arises.

-- What if we take some discounted sum of reward over all ten timesteps, instead of just the final timestep?
+> [!question] What if we take some discounted sum of reward over all ten timesteps, instead of just the final timestep?
-  - I don't see why this would help, but it's possible.
+> I don't see why this would help, but it's possible.
 I'd appreciate the analysis if anyone wants to do it, or maybe I'll get to it later.
+>
-  - The main way this could help is it would let us penalize the agent for the `disable` _action _at any state, while dictating that $\forall s: R(s)=R(\color{blue}{s})$.
-    - This seems helpful.
+> The main way this could help is it would let us penalize the agent for the `disable` _action_ at any state, while dictating that $\forall s: R(s)=R(\color{blue}{s})$.
+This seems helpful.
 It's not clear how helpful this is, though.
 I don't think this is a deep solution to corrigibility (as defined here), but rather a hacky prohibition.

 # AUP avoids some issues by changing with the environment dynamics